 When a prospective claimant issues a Notice of Intent to File a Claim, it will extend the filing of their claim as well as the service to at least one year from the date the claim was incurred.
 The Notice of Intention document must be served upon the Attorney General, and where the defendant is a non-State of New York entity, the form is must also be done on the non-state entity.

 When a claim is not filed appropriately, one may file a motion asking to later file the request.
-If an individual pleads and files the Notice of Intention but refuses to comply with the service requirements or filing a lawsuit, they may make a motion to treat the Notice of Intention as a claim.
+If an individual pleads and files the Notice of Intention but refuses to comply with the service requirements or file a lawsuit, they may make a motion to treat the Notice of Intention as a claim.
 The state of New York has a variety of divisions, departments, agencies, and commissions.
 Just because an entity has ‘New York State’ in its title does not mean that it is part of the state; it may be a public corporation with its own status.

 To serve the United States, a party must deliver a copy of the summons and the complaint to the United States attorney.
 This attorney is specific to the district where the action is brought and is an imperative part of the process.
 However, service may be made upon an assistant United States attorney or clerical employee whom the United States attorney designates in writing filed with the court clerk.